adijain-99/Athena-ETL-Flow/README.md

 # Athena-ETL-Flow

-## csv-glue crawler-s3 source bucket-amazon glue-s3 target bucket-athena query
+## csv-glue crawler-s3 source bucket-amazon glue-s3 target bucket-athena query-s3 results bucket

 - AWS offers serverless services which we are gonna use